China: Time of Xi

 China: Time of Xi (习近平治国方略：中国这五年) is a documentary television series that aired on Discovery Asia television stations in the United States.
-Airing over 3 consecutive days, the documentary television series gets under the skin of Xi Jinping, General Secretary of the Communist Party of China, to discover what's happening in China, what China's unique experience could offer the world, and what drivers Xi Jinping himself.
+Airing over 3 consecutive days, the documentary television series examines Xi Jinping, General Secretary of the Chinese Communist Party and what drives Xi Jinping himself.
 China: Time of Xi was hosted by Danny Forster, DR. Jordan Nguyen and Mary-Ann Ochota.
+The documentary was a product of a three-year content deal between Discovery Asia and the China Intercontinental Communications Center.